linrongbin16/fzfx.nvim/docs/ApiReferences/fzfx_helper.md

 ## `actions`

-This sub-package contains all the actions.
+This module contains all the actions.
 Press the key and quit the searching popup, if user selected multiple lines (with `--multi` option) or only current line (when no line is selected) will be be passed to the binded lua functions, i.e. the **actions** we're discussing here.

 ### `fd`/`find`